 - over time, ML-based models improve their performance as new data becomes available

-The key challenge of building such predictive credit scoring models is the sheer volume of mobile data.
+The key challenge of building such custom software development solutions with predictive credit scoring models is the sheer volume of mobile data.
 To effectively operationalize all those insights, you’ll need to establish a strong data governance process and a supporting data management platform.

 A data management platform is a cloud storage service for all aggregated and self-reported customer data that is fed to algorithms for customized scoring.
 To be efficient, your data management platform should: